What is Scotch whisky, where and how is produced and which are the best producing countries?

 Scotch Single Malt aging: the importance of wood

-And this is also a fundamental phase to understand the flavor that our distillate will take: the barrels can be American or European, white oak or red oak.
-They are very different and give opposite flavors and aromas: another crossroads to deal with.
-It is also common to use barrels used for the maturation of American bourbon to avoid aggressive smoky flavors and aromas.
+And this is also a fundamental phase to understanding the flavor that our distillate will have: the barrels can be American or European, white oak or red oak.
+They are very different and give opposite flavors and aromas—another crossroads to deal with.
+American bourbon is often aged in barrels to keep it from getting too strong of a smoky taste or smell.

 The importance of Sherry

-We are almost there, stay with me!
-A quick and inevitable phase is filtration, good to eliminate any residues.
-Some whiskeys undergo chill filtering, i.e., they are brought to 0 degrees and then mechanically filtered to eliminate any particle.
-Many top-notch whiskeys, on the contrary, boast of not being chill-filtered, like Ardbeg.
+On the contrary, many top-notch whiskeys boast of not being chill-filtered, like Ardbeg.
 There is still much discussion on how the practice is respectful of the raw material.
 The fact is that the finest distillates are rarely cold filtered.

-Ok, now the whisky is diluted with water from the source of the unicorns to adjust the alcohol content and then bottled.
+Now the whisky is diluted with water from the unicorns’ source to adjust the alcohol content before being bottled.

 Is water still such a fundamental ingredient?

-There is still much discussion about water, a fundamental ingredient with barley, yeast, peat, and barrels.
-Once, the distilleries stood near the water sources and bought them and perhaps gave the distillery’s name, but today it is possible to “manipulate” water, filter it with coals, or use sources that do not come from Scotland.
+Still, there is a lot of talk about water, which is one of the most important ingredients, along with barley, yeast, peat, and barrels.
+Once, the distilleries stood near the water sources and bought them, which perhaps gave the distillery’s name, but today it is possible to “manipulate” the water, filter it with coals, or use sources that do not come from Scotland.
 And many wonder if it is still so fundamental when many use simple distilled water.

-Where is whisky originally from and who was the first distiller?
+Where was whisky originally from, and who was the first distiller?

-Legend has it that the first to perceive distillation dynamics were the Egyptians, who isolated some vapors.
-Still, there are other obscure figures and proclamations of paternity starting from the Chinese.
+The Egyptians are said to have been the first people to understand how distillation works because they separated some vapors.
+Still, there are other obscure figures and proclamations of paternity, starting with the Chinese.

-In reality, the distillatory art, applied to elixirs and perfumes, began with the Arabs in the eighth century after Christ, when Geber invented the first still.
+In reality, distilling elixirs and perfumes started with the Arabs in the eighth century after Christ, when Geber made the first still.
 And this is a fact, not a legend.

-During the Middle Ages, the monks were the custodians of all knowledge and the first to do experiments and then exported distillation art to Northern Europe.
-And so this “brandy” becomes Gaelic and takes the name of uisge beatha, hence the current name.
+During the Middle Ages, the monks were the custodians of all knowledge and the first to do experiments, which they then exported to Northern Europe.
+And so this “brandy” becomes Gaelic and takes the name “uisge beatha,” hence the current name.

 But the first whiskeys were very different, rugged spirits, not the smooth bottles we can drink today.
-Only after the Second World War, the quality of the production process skyrocketed: in 1968, Glenfiddich brought out the first Scotch Single Malt.
+Only after the Second World War did the quality of the production process skyrocket.
+In 1968, Glenfiddich brought out the first Scotch single malt.